Job prospects Transplanter - Landscape Maintenance near Charlottetown (PE)

 Explore current and future job prospects for Landscaping and grounds maintenance labourers near Charlottetown (PE).
 These trends also apply to people working as a transplanter - landscape maintenance.

-The employment outlook will be fair for Landscaping and grounds maintenance labourers (NOC 8612) in Prince Edward Island for the 2019-2021 period.
+The employment outlook will be good for Landscaping and grounds maintenance labourers (NOC 8612) in Prince Edward Island for the 2021-2023 period.

 The following factors contributed to this outlook: